AshtarSheran2333/SFG_Tools/README.md

 - [ ] The programs should be able to somehow backup the results in case of IO errors
         - The reader modules should assure this - each function returns some kind of return code -> catch those, backup, abort
 - [ ] Start making some tests (probably in form of a special program...)
-- [ ] Work on the CMakeLists.txt
+- [x] Work on the CMakeLists.txt
-    + [ ] use the f18 standard flag
+    + [ ] use the f18 standard flag - cannot do that unless I want to get rid of convert option in open (nonstandard feature to deal with endianness)
-    + [ ] during the cleanup, the code should be more standardized, so possibly working even with gfortran??
+    + [x] during the cleanup, the code should be more standardized, so possibly working even with gfortran??
 - [ ] Update documentation

+dropped features:
+- [ ] 3D histograms and hydrogen bond analysis
+- [ ] cross-terms - in case of need use version 1.x.x ... but make sure that the simulation box is centered...

+added features:
+- [x] reading all the atoms
+- [x] the bond structure is set by the user - can set almost everything (TBD in docu)
+- [x] code is now modular and can be easily extended (not a spaghetti mess anymore)

 # SFG\_TOOLS - sum-frequency generation spectrum analysis toolkit